 The Coastside Emergency Corps Winter Storm Exercise was successfully conducted on September 26, 2015, after months of planning by the Coastside Coordinator.
-In all, 86 people participated, including representatives from OES, CHP, Sheriff's Patrol, Coastside/CalFire, CalTrans, City of
+In all, 86 people participated, including representatives from OES, CHP, Sheriff's Patrol, Coastside/CalFire, CalTrans, City of Half Moon Bay, Coastside Water and Sewer, County and city public works, County Manager's Office, PG&E, Peninsula Humane Society, two ham radio clubs, and CEC members.
+The CEOC was activated and staffed, as was the Operations Area EOC in Redwood City in support of the exercise.
+Three Coastside shelters were opened and staffed, three CEC Field Teams were deployed to assist with mock evacuations, first aid and damage assessment reporting.

-^{}The Coastside Response Coordinator is in the process of creating new performance goals that will better reflect the work being done in the community.
+^{}The Coastside Response Coordinator is in the process of creating new performance goals that will better reflect the work being done in the community